Gender pay gap in the United States tech industry: California Fair Pay Act

-State legislatures are beginning to make strides to attempt to rectify the gender pay gap: “California passed a law in late 2017 that no longer allows employers to ask job applicants about their prior salary.
-Plus, the employers must give applicants a pay range for the job they are seeking, if requested.”
-As one of the states that is home to several of the world’s most influential technology companies, California has the potential to begin fixing the tech industry's gender pay gap.
-However, the law also states that employers are allowed to offer lower pay to different sexes if "the employer can show that any pay gap is justified by a factor other than sex, such as a system that determines pay based on quantity or quality of production or that resulted from differences in education, training or experience."
-California is attempting to make strides to rectify the gender pay gap, which will influence the technology industry, but there are gaps in the law.
-Implicit biases play a role in hiring and payment decisions so the language stating that pay can be different for "training or experience" may result in women being paid less because the biases could cause their experience to be valued as less significant than their male counterparts.
+In 2016, California passed the California Fair Pay Act that prevented employers from asking job applicants about their prior salary.
+The act also required employers to provide a pay range for the job they are seeking upon request.
+The law was designed to close the pay gap that existed between men and women in California at the time.
+After the law was passed, an additional study undertaken by the state found a pay gap of 20.5% between female and male state employees.
+State assembly representative Jim Cooper criticized these discrepancies, saying: "Female chiefs of staff make less than their male counterparts — that's just plain wrong".

 Icelandic Fair Pay Act

 Members of the tech industry have pointed to Iceland as an example of how to implement law that effectively pays women and men equally for the same positions in organizations.
-At the beginning of 2018 a law that was passed in 2017 went into place and "is believed to be the first of its kind in the world and covers bot the private and public sectors."
+At the beginning of 2018, the new law went into place and "is believed to be the first of its kind in the world and covers both the private and public sectors."
 Unequal pay has been illegal in Iceland since 1961, but new law shifts the proof of fair pay from employers to employees.
 Iceland has instituted laws in the past to attempt to rectify the pay gap, and despite having "the best track record on gender equality in the world," the laws had not been successful in creating equal pay for equal work.
 Companies with over 25 employees will be reviewed every three years to confirm that they are paying men and women equally for equal work, and if they are not in compliance they will receive daily fines until they have reached compliance.
 While the law is intended to fix specifically gender inequity the lawmakers believe that it can also be applied for other marginalized groups such as race and sexual orientation.